Halter: Horse halters

 Horse halters are sometimes confused with a bridle or a hackamore.
 The primary difference between a halter and a bridle is that a halter is used by a handler on the ground to lead or tie up an animal, but a bridle or hackamore is generally used by a person who is riding or driving an animal that has been trained in this use.
 A halter is safer for tying, as the bit of a bridle or the heavier noseband of a hackamore may injure the horse if the horse sets back while tied.
 In addition, bridles and hackamores are usually made of lighter materials and will break.
-In some cases, a bridle or hackamore may be used when handling an equine on the ground in order to exert more precision and control.
+In some cases, a bridle may be used when handling an equine on the ground in order to exert more pressure and control.

 One common halter design is made of either flat nylon webbing or flat leather, has a noseband that passes around the muzzle with one ring under the jaw, usually used to attach a lead rope, and two rings on either side of the head.
 The noseband is usually adjusted to lie about halfway between the end of the cheekbones and the corners of the mouth, crossing over the strong, bony part of the face.
 The noseband connects to a cheekpiece on either side that go up next to the cheekbone to meet with a ring on either side that usually is placed just above the level of the eye.
 These rings meet the throatlatch and the crownpiece.
 The crownpiece is a long strap on the right-hand side of the halter that goes up behind the ears, over the poll and is buckled to a shorter strap coming up from the left.
 The throatlatch goes under the throat, and sometimes has a snap or clip that allows the halter to be removed in a manner similar to the bridle.
 Many halters have another short strap connecting the noseband and the throatlatch.

 The halter design made of rope also has the same basic sections, but usually is joined by knots instead of sewn into rings.
 Most designs have no metal parts, other than, in some cases, a metal ring under the jaw where the lead rope snaps, or, occasionally, a recessed hook attachment where the crownpiece can be connected.
 However, in many cases, a loop is formed in the left side of the crownpiece and the right side of the crownpiece simply is brought over the horse's head, through the loop and tied with a sheet bend.